ariyachlt/Intro_IM/finalProject/README.md

 **What does my version of it look like?** \
 My version of the game is a little more simplified, with some odd adaptations here and there that I actually ended up quite liking the idea of because I was trying to reuse the functionality/interaction of my previous final project idea to create a different project.
 Below is list of how I adapted or 'deconstructed' the game. \
 \
-Things that stayed the same:

-Things I modified:
+- Instead of a round board, I recreated a flat 'linear' board using the same idea that the center region is where the player can score the highest amount of points.
+- The players try to score the most points within a certain time frame instead of trying to reach a score of zero from and intial 501.
+Every half a second, the program increments the players current score by the score corresponding to the position of the player's 'dart' on the board.
+- The point system is slightly different and depends on how easy it is to be in each region.
+The harder it is to keep the 'dart' in on region, the more points that region is worth.
+- To mimic how hard it can be to aim at the board, I made sure that the 'dart' is slightly difficult to control by adding acceleration.
+- The darts don't necessarily get 'thrown'.
+Instead, the players control their 'dart' by pressing the switchings to accelerate it up or letting go to let it fall down.
+- The players don't take turns to 'throw' their darts, they play the game at the same time.

-I use the word 'deconstructed' to describe my project quite often because I view it as more than an adaptation.
+In my journal, I use the word 'deconstructed' to describe my project quite often because I view it as more than an adaptation.
 Rather than just changing components of the game here and there, I pull pieces of the game apart (including the actual hysical appearance of the board), and reconstruct it to make it fit what funtionality I already had before changing my idea from a two-player racing game to a two-player dart game.

 ## Instructions